Why do I need to arrive on Thursday, August 21st? The information on the web says that New Student Orientation begins on Friday, August 22nd, 2014.

 Make sure that all bags are well secured.
 If your bag is lost or damaged, be sure to file a report with the airline before departing the airport.

-When can I register for Spring semester courses?
+When can I register for Fall semester courses?
 How?

 What is the requirement for proof of immunizations?

 Required self-reported immunizations include Measles (two doses after your first birthday), Mumps (one dose after your first birthday), Rubella (one dose after your first birthday), a Tetanus/Diphtheria booster within the past 10 years, Meningococcal Meningitis (within last 5 years), and a Tuberculosis skin test (within past 6 months).
 You will not be able to attend classes without proof of these immunizations.